 But to the point, there are still many people who want to stop cryptocurrencies and are afraid of something they don’t understand.
 However, slowly and steadily the industry is growing and we’re seeing more and more powerful people join the industry.
-Just last week Soros Fund Management, the fund of George Soros managing his almost $9 billion net worth, revealed that they own Bitcoin.
-And even better than that, one large bank you might have heard of called Morgan Stanley has recently started buying Grayscale BTC shares after repeatedly, for many years, offering a negative outlook on cryptocurrencies.
+In 2021, Soros Fund Management, the fund of George Soros managing his almost $9 billion net worth, revealed that they own Bitcoin.
+And even better than that, one large bank you might have heard of called Morgan Stanley also reported that they started buying Grayscale BTC shares after repeatedly, for many years, offering a negative outlook on cryptocurrencies.

 Page Contents 👉

-Naturally, after an introduction like that it’s only fair to start with none other than Vitalik Buterin himself.
-He’s one of the founders of the second largest cryptocurrency, Ethereum.
-He’s arguable one of the most, if not the most, influential person in the whole of crypto space.
-One reason for this could be that since Bitcoin doesn’t have more than an anonymous founder, or founders, Buterin is then basically the biggest person in Crypto since he founded the second largest crypto.
-Another reason is also that he’s extremely active, he makes tons of appearances at different events and conferences while keeping an active twitter profile.
-On top of that he also publishes articles on his website vitalik.ca in which he goes through upgrade proposals surrounding the whole crypto industry and Ethereum itself.
+Naturally, after an introduction like that, it’s only fair to start with none other than Vitalik Buterin himself.
+He’s one of the founders of the second-largest cryptocurrency, Ethereum.
+He’s arguably one of the most, if not the most, influential person in the whole of crypto space.
+One reason for this could be that since Bitcoin doesn’t have more than an anonymous founder, or founders, Buterin is then basically the biggest person in Crypto since he founded the second-largest crypto.
+Another reason is also that he’s extremely active, he makes tons of appearances at different events and conferences while keeping an active Twitter profile.
+On top of that, he also publishes articles on his website vitalik.ca in which he goes through upgrade proposals surrounding the whole crypto industry and Ethereum itself.

 What truly amazes me is how remarkably smart a person can be while still being such a great educator and performer.
 Buterin is only 27 years old, which means that when creating Ethereum he was only 21 years old.
 Still, he has managed in a couple of years to become a leading front figure for a rapidly growing community and industry.
 Also, what glows through him is a spark of true interest in development rather than money.
 Listening to this guy speak about all the developments, you can sense the excitement he speaks with.
 It’s truly great to know that we have people like him in our world where sometimes everything and everyone can seem evil.